neurodance/teams-ai/CONTRIBUTING.md

 # Instructions for Contributing Code

-Teams AI v2 is a mono-repo that hosts GitHub submodules to other repos that contain code by language.
+Teams SDK is a mono-repo that hosts GitHub submodules to other repos that contain code by language.
 The submodules in this repository uses the latest commit from those submodules.
-To make changes to Teams AI v2 Typescript, C#, Python, please use the following repos:
+To make changes to Teams SDK Typescript, C#, Python, please use the following repos:

 - [Teams.ts](https://github.com/microsoft/teams.ts)
 - [Teams.net](https://github.com/microsoft/teams.net)